cameronterry/dark-matter/readme.txt

   * 1.x.x version of **sunrise.php** will error on update as the require path has changed in the new folder structure of 2.0.0.

 == Upgrade Notice ==

+= 2.2.1 =

+This contains a major fix for broken UI in 2.2.0, and should be updated as soon as possible.
+Apologies for inconvenience.

 = 2.1.0 =